Powered by OpenAIRE graph

 Abstract

-We have measured K-band surface brightness fluctuations (SBFs) of 19 early-type galaxies in the Fornax cluster.
-Combining our results with published data, we find the absolute SBF magnitude Mbar_K = (-5.84)+(3.6)*[(V-I)-1.15].
-The intrinsic cosmic scatter of Mbar_K appears to be larger than that of I-band SBFs.
-The discovery of a correlation between K-band SBFs and V-I color is a new clue into the star formation histories of early-type galaxies.
-This relation naturally accounts for galaxies previously claimed to have anomalously bright K-band SBFs, namely M32 and NGC 4489.
+We have measured KS-band (2.0-2.3 μm) surface brightness fluctuations (SBFs) of 19 early-type galaxies in the Fornax Cluster.
+Fornax is ideally suited both for calibrating SBFs as distance indicators and for using SBFs to probe the unresolved stellar content of early-type galaxies.
+Combining our results with published data for other nearby clusters, we calibrate KS-band SBFs using Hubble Space Telescope (HST) Cepheid cluster distances and I-band SBF distances to individual galaxies.
+With the latter, the resulting calibration is valid for 1.05 < (V-Ic)0 < 1.25 and not including any systematic errors in the HST Cepheid distance scale.
+The fit accounts for the covariance between V-Ic and KS when calibrated in this fashion.
+The intrinsic cosmic scatter of KS appears to be larger than that of I-band SBFs.
+S0 galaxies may follow a different relation, although the data are inconclusive.
+The discovery of correlation between KS-band fluctuation magnitudes and colors with V-Ic is a new clue into the star formation histories of early-type galaxies.
+This relation naturally accounts for galaxies previously claimed to have anomalously bright K-band SBFs, namely, M32 and NGC 4489.
 Models indicate that the stellar populations dominating the SBF signal have a significant range in age; some scatter in metallicity may also be present.
 The youngest ages imply some galaxies have very luminous giant branches, akin to those in intermediate-age (few Gyr) Magellanic Cloud clusters.
-A few Fornax galaxies have unusually bright K-band SBFs, perhaps originating from a high metallicity burst of star formation in the last few Gyr.
-The increased spread and brightening of the K-band SBFs with bluer (V-I) colors suggest that the lower mass cluster galaxies may have had more extended and more heterogeneous star formation histories than those of the more massive galaxies.
-(Abridged)
+The inferred metallicities are roughly solar, although this depends on the choice of theoretical models.
+A few Fornax galaxies have unusually bright KS-band SBFs, perhaps originating from a high-metallicity burst of star formation in the last few Gyr.
+The increased spread and brightening of the KS-band SBFs with bluer V-Ic suggest that the lower mass cluster galaxies (0.1L*) may have had more extended and more heterogeneous star formation histories than those of the more massive galaxies.

 Country